Rafer Alston: Toronto Raptors (2003)

 Alston signed with the Golden State Warriors in 2002, but was waived in October before the season began.
 On January 17, 2003, he signed with the Toronto Raptors.
 He played in 47 games, averaged about 21 minutes per game, and averaged 7.8 points per game.

 Miami Heat (2003–2004)

 Following his tenure with the Raptors, Alston emerged as a starter for the Miami Heat in 2004.
 He did not disappoint, averaging 12 points and 4 assists on a young Miami team, led by rookie guard Dwyane Wade, that made it to the Eastern Conference Semi-Finals of the 2004 NBA Playoffs.
 During that season, in a March 26 game against the Dallas Mavericks, he hit a game-winning shot in overtime with 0.5 seconds left over the outstretched arms of Shawn Bradley to catapult Miami to a 119–118 victory.

 Return to Toronto (2004–2005)

-Alston would sign a multi-year deal with the Toronto Raptors in the summer of 2004.
+Alston would sign a six-year, $26.3 million deal with the Toronto Raptors in the summer of 2004.
 In the 2004–2005 season, he played nearly all games that season (80), averaged about 34 minutes per game, and had his best point per game average (14.2) in his career.